IBAN country format

 Austria IBAN Format, Length and Example

 Use this guide to understand the IBAN country code for Austria, expected length, and example formatting.
-Examples are for education and testing only; they are not verified as real bank accounts.
+Examples are for education and testing only; they are not confirmed as real bank accounts.

 Key Austria IBAN details